joe-io/kicking-it-with-kubernetes/5-hellok8s/README.md

 If you hit http://localhost:8082/recognizer/identification from a browser you will get a 500 error, but you should see a new log line reporting the error.
 This means that your service is up and running.

-The next exercise is to take what you learned here and create a Dockerfile for the `model` service.
+The next exercise is to take what you learned here and create a Dockerfile for the `analyzer` service.

 # Write deployment configuration
 You should now have **2 Dockerfiles** that create a valid image that can be run locally.
 If you do not have both Docker files go back to the last exercise and create them now.